sudopla/go-serverless-etl/README.md

 })
 ```

-You will also need to create a secret with the Github token so CodePiplein can create the Github webhook.
+You will also need to create a secret with the Github token so CodePipeline can create the Github webhook.
 Please name the secret `GithubCodePipelineToken` and assign the value to a `token` key.
 The Github PAT needs to have the following permissions:

 ```